microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

 ## 1. Create resources in Azure
->Note: To create resources you need at least 1 Resource Group `Owner` role or `Contributor` role.
+>Note: To create resources you need an `Owner` or `Contributor` role for your subscription or resource group.
 If you don't have either one of these roles, you cannot create any of the following resources.

-- 1.1 Open the following link in a new tab
+- 1.1 Open the following link in a new tab.

     [![Deploy to Azure](./images/deploy-to-azure.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FMLOpsTemplate%2Fmain%2Fsrc%2Fworkshop%2Fdocuments%2FIaC%2Fiac_EZ_MLOps.json)

-- 1.2 You can create new Resource Group if you have contributor role of the subscription.
-Or you can use existing Resource Group by choosing it.

-- Fill out the rest and click `Create` button at the bottom
+- 1.2 Fill out the rest and click the `Create` button at the bottom.

     ![](./images/arm000.png)

-- The provisiononig will take 4 mins to 5 mins

-    - If you want to see the progress of the provisioning, you can clikc 'Notification' icon
+    > Note: The provisiononig will take 4 mins to 5 mins.
+If you want to see the progress of the provisioning, you can click the 'Notification' icon.
     ![](./images/arm001.png)

 > IMPORTANT: If this script failed, you can't do following labs.